 President Trump: The Lone Border Wall Ranger

-1. A 2000 Mile Long Border Wall Won’t Work
+1. A 2,000 Mile Long Border Wall Won’t Work

 - Republican Congressman Will Hurd (TX 23rd), whose district runs eight hundred miles along the Rio Grande—making up one-third of the Southern border—has not only described building a wall in his district as “impossible,” he’s repeatedly stated it won’t work.
 He argues that building a wall is an archaic approach to border security.
-“People that are dealing with this issue know that a 3rd century solution to a 21st century problem is not going to fix this long-term.”4
+“People that are dealing with this issue know that a 3rd century solution to a 21st century problem is not going to fix this long-term.”2

 2. A Border Wall is a Massive Waste of Money

 - In addition to thinking that a wall is an antiquated means of border security, Congressman Hurd has publicly questioned the cost of constructing such an ineffective barrier.
-“I’ve made it clear time and time again that building a physical wall from sea to shining sea is the most expensive and least effective way to secure the border.”13
+“I’ve made it clear time and time again that building a physical wall from sea to shining sea is the most expensive and least effective way to secure the border.”11

-The overwhelming majority of policymakers in President Trump’s own party are either hesitant about or outright opposed to building a wall on the U.S.-Mexico border.
+Many policymakers in President Trump’s own party are either hesitant about or outright opposed to building a wall on the U.S.-Mexico border.
 This should surprise no one.
 Those even remotely familiar with immigration and border security know that a wall won’t solve the immigration challenges the nation faces.
 Instead of wasting billions of taxpayer dollars on a boondoggle, Congress should address the real problems in our broken immigration system.